Future-proofing compliance

 We have been tracking EPR laws from their inception and have counseled businesses on EPR obligations up and down the supply chain.

-- Obligation Assessment: Identify which EPR rules apply to your products and packaging—and where exemptions may exist.
+- Obligation Assessment: Identify which EPR rules apply to your products and packaging—and where exemptions may apply.

 - Compliance Strategy & Implementation: Build and execute tailored roadmaps to meet regulatory requirements across jurisdictions.

-- Stakeholder Engagement: Work directly with regulators, Producer Responsibility Organizations (PROs), and industry groups to shape and respond to EPR rulemaking.
+- Stakeholder Engagement: Work directly with regulators, Producer Responsibility Organizations (PROs), suppliers, vendors and industry groups to shape and respond to EPR rulemaking.

 - PRO Strategy & Formation: Advise on joining, navigating, or forming PROs and sub-PROs that align with your business goals.

-- Global Insights: Leverage our international network to stay ahead of developments in key markets.
+- Global Insights: Leverage our international platform to stay ahead of developments in key markets.

 - Dispute Resolution: Represent clients in EPR-related litigation and enforcement actions.